AdobeDocs/marketo-learn.en/help/tutorial-inherited-instance/essential-program-pre-launch-qa.md

 If you are a [!DNL Marketo Engage] administrator or on the Marketing Operation team, reviewing the program configuration properly is crucial to avoid customer-facing mistakes.
 Though you can learn from your mistakes along the way to limit mistakes, it is not a scalable process.
 Learn how to design and run a program pre-launch quality assurance (QA) process between builders and power users/reviewers helps save you time, prevent errors, and train your internal users more quickly.

 In this tutorial, you learn how a [!DNL Marketo Engage] administrator can develop a program pre-launch QA process to help your internal teams scale.
-The Program Pre-launch Checklist, sourced from Adobe Marketo Champion, Grace Brebner, is used as an example to walk you through the key elements and requirements.
+The Program Pre-launch Checklist, sourced from Adobe Marketo Champion(20), Grace Brebner, is used as an example to walk you through the key elements and requirements.

 ## Why should you design a program pre-launch QA process?